wheelerjoshua/now_i_know/til.md

 - 11-05-21: Today I learned how to test and visualize correlations using python
 - 11-08-21: Today I learned about chi**2 and how to apply it to find correlations between two categorical variables

+- 11-09-21: Today I learned an overview of classification in machine learning and reinforced data acquisition skills.